adrianbj/ProcessMigrator/README.md

 Go to the Setup Page > Page Tree Migrator and follow the prompts.

-##What currently works

-###General
-* Support for multi-language fields has been implemented, but it may need still need work.
-* Support for links in RTE fields that have been converted with the PageLinkAbstractor module.
+##What it can migrate

-###Fields and Templates Only Option
+###Fields and Templates Only option
+* Fields, templates, and page content for all field types including:
     * All text/number/date based fields
     * File/Image fields
     * Repeaters fields
+    * Page fields (and the pages that make up their selectable content)
     * Fieldsets
-* Page fields (and the pages that make up their selectable content)

-###Everything including page data Option
+###Everything including page data option
-* Can migrate full page data/content for all the above field types, except File, Image, and Repeater fields
+* Can migrate full page content/data for all the above field types, except File and Image

-* Repeater will be coming soon, but obviously File and Image would be beyond the scope of this modules, given that is uses JSON to migrate the content
+##Notes
+* It supports multi-language fields has been implemented, but it may need still need work.
+* It supports links in RTE fields that have been converted with the PageLinkAbstractor module.

 ##Roadmap

-* Migration of the page content for repeater fields
+* Debug language field issues - not sure if these are related to this module or some of the new dev version language tools
 * Add the ability to choose exactly what you want exported and imported - probably a series of checkboxes allowing you to select exactly which fields, templates, and pages.